Universities with Architecture Programs in the Tampa Area

 St. Petersburg College offers several building construction programs, including an associate's degree in architectural design and construction technology.
 The credits earned toward this degree can be transferred to the bachelor's degree program in sustainability management at this school.

 Associate in Science in Architectural Design and Construction Technology

-This 66-credit degree program prepares students for employment as drafters or licensed contractors.
-Courses cover building codes, architectural design, contract estimation, job site superintending and architectural history.
+This 66-credit degree program prepares students for employment as drafters.
+Courses cover building codes, architectural Revit, construction estimation and architectural history.
 Electives can be chosen to complement the student's future career plans.
-Examples include business law, supervisory management and masonry construction methods.
+Examples include construction drawings, supervisory management and masonry construction methods.
 This flexible program offers day, evening and weekend classes.

 University of South Florida - Main Campus

 The Master of Architecture program at the University of South Florida's main campus is administered through the School of Architecture and Community Design.
 Each applicant is evaluated individually to determine what subjects are needed to complete the graduate degree.